Auction Results

 The example sold in Long Beach is a very good one.

-Sellers Heritage Auctions described it as “a magnificent Superb Gem representative of this fabulous key date, with razor-sharp definition on all design elements and deeply mirrored fields that create intense cameo contrast with the frosty devices.
+Seller Heritage Auctions describe it as “a magnificent Superb Gem representative of this fabulous key date, with razor-sharp definition on all design elements and deeply mirrored fields that create intense cameo contrast with the frosty devices.
 The mostly brilliant surfaces are virtually pristine, with just a few subtle hints of pale gold toning.
 Overall eye appeal is terrific.”

 This coin is one of 7 of its type, with 1 believed to be in better condition.